Nabinpathak/MCED-Liquid-Biopsy-Intelligence/README.md

 ├── models/ # trained ML models (*.joblib)
 └── README.md # this file

+## Dataset Information

+The dataset used for this project is large (20–100 GB) and cannot be uploaded directly to GitHub.
+For now, the dataset is stored locally.

+You can download the raw cfDNA dataset from the official website of National Center for Biotechnology Information(NCBI).(https://www.ncbi.nlm.nih.gov/)

+D:\MCED-Liquid-Biopsy-Intelligence\mced_dataset
+├── healthy_CpG
+├── tumor_CpG
+└── labelled_data.xlsx

 ## Features Extracted

 Each sample is converted to a fixed-length feature vector including: